In this topic:

 One potential problem with these approaches is that the thermometer passes through the very hot area at the outside edge of the middle cooking section, where heat flows up and around the water pan.
 This can result in readings higher than those measured through the lid or at the cooking grate.

 Many people use a probe thermometer to measure temperature at the cooking grate.
-The Taylor probe thermometer (Photo 11) consists of a stainless steel probe attached by a long cable to a display unit that sits outside the cooker.
+The ThermoWorks ChefAlarm probe thermometer (Photo 11) consists of a stainless steel probe attached by a long cable to a display unit that sits outside the cooker.
 The probe is held above the cooking surface by inserting it through a potato (Photo 12), through a block of wood or a wine cork, or by inserting it between the bones of a slab of ribs or through the corner of a brisket.
 (A wine cork can be whittled down and stuck into the cooking grate to hold the probe in place.)
-The probe cable runs under the edge of the lid or though a hole in the side of the middle cooking section.
+The probe cable runs under the edge of the lid or through a slot cut in the edge of the middle cooking section or though the silicone grommet in the side of the middle cooking section.
 The lid will not damage the cable as long as you're gentle when replacing the lid.

 One common trick with a probe thermometer is to use two different probes with a single display unit.
 Insert one probe in the meat and place another probe on the cooking grate, then swap the plugs back and forth on the display unit to read each temperature.

-For the tech-savvy barbecuer, consider the iGrill remote probe thermometer (Photo 16).
-It features two probes and transmits temperature readings to your iPhone, iPad, or iPod Touch via Bluetooth.
+For the tech-savvy barbecuer, consider the iGrill 2 remote probe thermometer (Photo 16).
+It supports 2-4 probes and transmits temperature readings to your iPhone, iPad, or iPod Touch via Bluetooth.
+Another alternative is the ThermoWorks Smoke (Photo 17), a two-probe thermometer base unit that pairs to multiple wireless receivers and connects to a Wi-Fi gateway with smartphone app.

 You can see more examples of how owners have installed thermometers in their Weber Smokey Mountain Cookers in the More Thermometer Installations article.